openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-EmbeddableUIAbilityContext.md

-# UIAbilityContext
+# EmbeddableUIAbilityContext

-**UIAbilityContext**, inherited from [Context](js-apis-inner-application-context.md), provides the context environment for [UIAbility](js-apis-app-ability-uiAbility.md) that needs to store its status. **UIAbilityContext** provides UIAbility-related configuration and APIs for operating UIAbilities and ServiceExtensionAbilities.
-For example, you can use the APIs to start a UIAbility, terminate a UIAbility to which the UIAbilityContext belongs, and start, terminate, connect to, or disconnect from a ServiceExtensionAbility.
+**EmbeddableUIAbilityContext**, inherited from [UIAbilityContext](js-apis-inner-application-uiAbilityContext.md), provides the context environment for the [EmbeddableUIAbility](js-apis-app-ability-embeddableUIAbility.md) that needs to store its status. **EmbeddableUIAbilityContext** provides EmbeddableUIAbility-related configuration and APIs for operating EmbeddableUIAbilities and ServiceExtensionAbilities.
+For example, you can use the APIs to start an EmbeddableUIAbility, terminate an EmbeddableUIAbility to which the EmbeddableUIAbilityContext belongs, and start, terminate, connect to, or disconnect from a ServiceExtensionAbility.

 > **NOTE**
 >
->  - The initial APIs of this module are supported since API version 9.
+>  - The initial APIs of this module are supported since API version 12.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >  - The APIs of this module can be used only in the stage model.
 >  - The APIs of this module must be used in the main thread, but not in sub-threads such as Worker and TaskPool.
+>  - The APIs of this module can be used only in atomic services.

 ## Modules to Import